-It is strange that psychiatrists can’t understand the delusive poison involved in my insufficient faith in myself and my Master, and then confuse the faith I do have with delusion.
+It is strange that psychiatrists can’t understand the delusive poison involved in my insufficient faith in myself and God, and then confuse the faith I do have with delusion.

-If I did believe beyond a shadow of a doubt in my inner relationship with my Master — so much so that I never became offended or discouraged or angry, I’d be even more deluded?
+If I did believe beyond a shadow of a doubt in my inner relationship with God — so much so that I never became offended or discouraged or angry, I’d be even more deluded?
 That’s a strange mental health philosophy.

 I’m gradually learning, though, that this world is less about the need for people to believe in you and much more about the need for you to believe in yourself and to believe that GOD believes in you.
 I’ve seen proof of it through my own life.
 I hope you are as lucky.